 The Athens Convention was succeeded by the 2002 Protocol, which was written to amend and expand on some of the original provisions.

-One of the more significant changes included a substantial increase in the limit of liability in the event of personal injury and wrongful death.
+One of the more significant changes included a substantial increase in the limit of liability in the event of personal injury and wrongful death on a seagoing vessel.
 It added two exceptions to that liability, meaning a carrier may not be liable if the damage either 1) occurred from an act of war or an unforeseen natural phenomenon, or 2) was entirely due to the negligence, omission or intent of a third party.

 The 2002 Protocol also made it mandatory for carriers to maintain adequate insurance to cover all potential liabilities to ensure passengers will receive the recovery entitled to them under the convention.

 The United States is not a signatory to the Athens Convention, so it does not apply to cruises based in the U.S. However, it may still apply to perhaps 20 percent of U.S. cruise passengers who sail annually from and back to foreign ports in the Mediterranean or Caribbean Seas.

 In 2006, Kreindler attorney Paul S. Edelman was appointed by the Department of State and the U.S. Coast Guard to be an advisor on discussions to further revise the Athens Convention and represent U.S. victims’ maritime rights in the process.
 The result was the 2006 Reservation which addressed, amongst other issues, insurance coverage for terrorist attacks.